Faculty of Science, Engineering and Architecture

 Science, Engineering and Architecture

-Rob Lafrenie is an Affiliate Scientist at the Health Sciences North Research Institute and has cross-appointments at the Northern Ontario School of Medicine and Laurentian University.
+Rob Lafrenie has cross-appointments at the Northern Ontario School of Medicine University and Laurentian University.
 He teaches at both the undergraduate and graduate levels.

-He has a varied research program and has co-authored papers related to assessing novel therapies for breast cancer patients, drug resistance in breast cancer cells, liposome-mediated antibiotic-delivery to treat microbial infections, nanoparticle-mediated delivery for transfecting DNA, and altered immune function in leukocytes treated with HIV.
-The current research in Rob’s lab involves assessing the potential for complementary and alternate medicine in cancer therapy.
+He had a varied research program and has co-authored papers related to assessing novel therapies for breast cancer patients, drug resistance in breast cancer cells, liposome-mediated antibiotic-delivery to treat microbial infections, nanoparticle-mediated delivery for transfecting DNA, and altered immune function in leukocytes treated with HIV.
+The research in Rob’s lab involved assessing the potential for complementary and alternate medicine in cancer therapy.
 For example, treatments derived from traditional natural product medicines or in response to magnetic field exposures, have been shown to inhibit cancer cell growth and block pro-inflammatory processes both in vitro and in animal models.
-He also continues to work on a project to understand how cell adhesion to extracellular matrix proteins activates signaling pathways in cancer metastasis, cellular differentiation, and activation of inflammatory immune responses. k to edit
+He also worked on a project to understand how cell adhesion to extracellular matrix proteins activates signaling pathways in cancer metastasis, cellular differentiation, and activation of inflammatory immune responses.

 1994 PhD, Medical Sciences, McMaster University